The name "Egypt" would be derived from the name of an early king of

 After a thorough research in 1980, Zecharia Sitchin became convinced that the cartouche was a forgery.
 (See his book: "Stairway to Heaven".)
 It seems that the name of Khufu on the cartouche initially had been spelled wrong and seemed to be corrected afterwards.
 It is suspicious that this specific writing error also occurred in the only source material about hieroglyphs that where available to Vyse in 1837, and the kind of red ochre paint, which had been used for the cartouche, was still in use in 1837.
 While there are also unforgable quarry marks positioned behind the blocks - which are only visible through cracks in certain stones - the cartouche with the assumed name of Khufu however is in plain view and could easily have been tampered with by Vyse.
 There can be no conclusive evidence though whether the cartouche is real or a forgery unless researchers date the ochre paint of these symbols, but at the time of writing this has not ever been allowed.
 (More: www.rickrichards.com, and here: www.eridu.co.uk)

 In both the "Queen's Chamber" and the "King's Chamber", there are two narrow shafts in the northern and southern walls.
 (For the record: There is no tradition of any queen of Egypt ever being entombed in the pyramid of her husband.)
 The shafts of the Queen's chamber were initially sealed and were discovered later by engineer John Waynman Dixon in 1872, due to a draft that was felt in this place.
 Within these shafts there also had been found a small granite ball, a piece of cedar wood and a bronze hook, which are today called Dixon's relics.
 The purpose of these objects and why these were here still remains a mystery, although the wood fragment is considered to be part of a measuring rod.
-(Image on the left: The Queen's Chamber, with the small southern passage (shaft) shown on the right.)
+(Image on the right: The Queen's Chamber, with the small southern passage (shaft) shown on the right-hand side.)

 It not fully clear what the purpose of these shafts was.
 They appear to be aligned to stars or areas of the northern and southern skies.
 It was probably not meant to directly sight stars through them because the northern shaft follows a dog-leg course, unless there would ever had been placed some kind of reflecting mirrors at the bents, but such things were never found.
 These shafts are often explained as a doorway to the stars for the soul of the deceased pharaoh.